Skip to Content Skip to Navigation

 For any questions or inquiries about your online learning modules, please contact your student liaison first.

 They will be your primary point of contact for all matters related to Heiniger Academy.
+There is also a bi-monthly Q&A night held on an evening for further student support.

 You will have the opportunity to retake your assessments for an additional fee after gaining further experience.